 - Add the tempeh, beans, soy sauce and vital wheat gluten (if using) to the food processor bowl.
 Pulse a few times, then remove the lid to scrape down the sides.
 The mixture should look dry, but if it seems too dry, add 1 tablespoon of water (if omitting the vital wheat gluten do not add any water).
 Process until fully incorporated, with no large pieces of tempeh or bean remaining, but not so long that it becomes a paste.

-- To form patties, spoon the mixture into a ½ cup measuring cup and pack it down tightly using the back of the spoon.
-Run a butter knife around the edge of the measuring cup and coax the mixture out onto a cutting board.
-Use your palm to gently flatten the patty.
-If the edges crack a bit, with your palms facing in (pinkies against the cutting board), gently squeeze toward center to secure the outer edges.
-Repeat this process as needed for each patty so that the mixture is tightly packed and solid.
+- To form patties, spoon the mixture into a ½ cup measuring cup and pack it down tightly.
+Run a butter knife around the edge of the measuring cup and coax the mixture onto a cutting board.
+Use your hands to gently flatten into shape, making sure it's very compact.
 Patties should be about 4 inches in diameter and less then ½ inch thick.
 Transfer patties to a baking sheet.

-- Bake for 15 minutes, then flip and bake 10 to 15 minutes more.
-The burgers should be lightly browned, firm and hot in the center.
+- Bake for 15 minutes, then flip and bake for another 12 to 15 minutes.
+The burgers should be lightly browned and hot in the center.
 Serve and enjoy!

 - Preheat oven to 400 degrees.

 - Heat an oven-proof skillet (preferably cast iron) over medium heat.
 Once hot add 2 tablespoons of high-heat cooking oil, such as grapeseed.
 Without overcrowding the pan (you may need to work in batches) cook the patties undisturbed for 4 minutes.
 Flip and cook for an additional 4 minutes.